IntelRealSense/librealsense/readme.md

 ## Releases

 Binary releases for OSX and Linux can be found on the Github repository page under the Releases tab.

+## FAQ

+*Q:* How is this implemented?

+*A:* It uses a libusb implementation of UVC (libuvc) and thusly does not require platform-specific camera drivers.
+The same backend can be shared across platforms.
+It does not link against any existing DSAPI or IVCAM-DLL binaries.

+*Q:* Is it maintained or supported?

+*A:* It is supported in the sense that bugs will be fixed if they are found and new features will be periodically added.
+It is not intended to replace functionality developed by other teams to support HVM (firmware updates, etc), nor materially impact SSG’s roadmap for the SDK/DCM – it is independent & outside of these major efforts.

 ## License